Please review the "Aerial Yoga" section if joining an Aerial Yoga class.

 Q: Do you have kids' classes?
 Or do you allow children to take class?

-A: We have seasonal kids mat yoga classes at this time but we do allow children ages 8+ to take mat yoga class if accompanied by a parent or guardian who can give legal permission for the child's participation.
+A: We have seasonal kids yoga camps but we do allow children ages 8+ to take mat yoga class if accompanied by a parent or guardian who can give legal permission for the child's participation.
 We do not allow children under 15 to attend heated classes.
 If you are unable to participate with your child in a regular group class, we recommend a private mat yoga lesson for your child.

 Q: I'm in good shape and want to try the harder classes but I don't have a lot of experience with yoga.
 Can I still attend the more challenging classes?